 You can read more about Estonian government and infrastructure powered services & benefits here.

-As more people have come to realize the value in e-Residency, the program has continued to grow.
+As more people have come to realize the value of e-Residency, the program has continued to grow.

-As of June 16th, 2017, over 20,200 people from 140 countries have applied for e-Residency -- and 19,254 of them have already received their e-Residency digital ID card.
-A whopping 1675 of them have established a new company in Estonia, and there are more than 3256 Estonian companies in total that have at least one e-Resident owner or board member.
+As of May 2018, over 37,500 people from over 155 countries have applied for e-Residency - and over 35,500 of them have already received their digital ID cards.
+A whopping 3,444 of them have established a new company in Estonia, and there are more than 5,600 Estonian companies in total that have at least one e-Resident owner or board member.

 (Source: e-Residency dashboard)

-For 2016-2017, the goal for new e-Residents has been set at 60,000, and targets for the future have been set even higher.
-In fact, back in 2014 when the program first launched, Estonian Government CIO Taavi Kotka announced an ambitious goal -- to have 10 million e-Residents by 2025.
+Back in 2014 when the program first launched, Estonian Government CIO Taavi Kotka announced an ambitious goal - to have 10 million e-Residents by 2025.
+The numbers imply things are moving in the right direction.

 How can you apply for Estonian e-Residency?

-Once your digital ID card arrives at your chosen pickup location, you'll need to personally go get it.
-In order to get it, you'll need to show valid travel documents for your country of nationality and submit your fingerprints for verification.
+Once your digital ID card arrives at your chosen pickup location, you'll need to personally collect it.
+In order to do this, you'll need to show valid travel documents for your country of nationality and submit your fingerprints for verification.

 Ready to start the process?

-- Read more from the official e-Residency website at https://e-resident.gov.ee/.
+- Read more from the official e-Residency website.

 - Once your application has been submitted, you'll need to wait about 10 business days for the background check to be completed.

-- After you verify your identity at the pickup location, you'll get an e-Resident starter kit which contains your digital ID card and a smart card reader.
+- After you verify your identity at the pickup location, you'll get a starter kit which contains your digital ID card and a smart card reader.

 The whole process should take two to four weeks, depending on the pickup location you choose and the number of waiting applicants.